-Everyone is getting in the game with rigid core flooring, and Mannington, one of the biggest players in the industry, is naturally competing too.
+Everyone is getting in the game with EVP rigid core luxury vinyl flooring, and Mannington, one of the biggest players in the industry, is naturally competing too.
 The Adura Rigid collection is part of the larger Adura luxury vinyl plank flooring range offered by Mannington.

 As you would expect from this already well established brand, the Adura Rigid collection offers a comprehensive selection of styles, from rustic to classic, in both wood look planks and stone look vinyl tiles.

 Let’s start our Mannington Adura Rigid review by taking a closer look at what it is and what you get for your money.

 In the rigid core flooring market there are several different subsets depending on the exact manufacturing process and materials used.
 Mannington’s Adura Rigid are made using the SPC method.

 That stands for solid polymer core/ or stone plastic composite – depending on who you ask.
 Essentially, it means that the middle layer in this rigid core flooring is made from limestone powder and plastic (polymer) stabilizers.
 This gives it both its waterproof quality and dimensional stability.

 The other layers that make up Mannington’s Adura Rigid collection are a top wear layer, a vinyl image layer (replicating wood or stone), and an integrated underlayment pad on the bottom.

 The Adura Rigid collection comes in both wood planks and stone tiles.
 The stone tiles are 12” x 24”, and whilst most of the stone designs look like long slab tiles, some have a grout effect in the middle of the image layer, so that they look like two 12” square tiles.
 All the stone look Adura Rigid tiles are 5.5mm thick.